This page is to provide information to the public, other organisations and people sleeping rough

 WHAT HOSTEL ACCOMMODATION IS AVAILABLE?

 The main hostel in East Lindsey is based in Skegness.
-There is high demand for this hostel and applicants will normally need a local connection.
-Referrals must be made by a professional and further information can be obtained through any agency the rough sleeper is working with.
+There is high demand for this hostel and applicants will need a local connection.
+Referrals must be made by East Lindsey District Council and further information can be obtained by contacting the Housing Hub Tel: 01507613135

 There is a small male only hostel in Mablethorpe run by the Christian Fellowship which provides supported accommodation.
 More information can be obtained by phoning 01507 478995